Patient Charges and Costs

 Now Available: Standard Current Charges

 Beginning January 1, 2019, the Centers of Medicare and Medicaid Services (CMS) require hospitals to be more transparent regarding the cost of care.
-This “Inpatient Prospective Payment System Final Rule” states that hospitals must provide a listing of their current standard charges, including a description for the item or service associated with each charge, for every item and service provided by the hospital.
+This “Inpatient Prospective Payment System Final Rule” states that hospitals must provide a listing of their current standard charges, including a description of the item or service associated with each charge, for every item and service provided by the hospital.

-Memorial Hospital supports the intent of these requirements and the need to educate patients on the cost of health care services.
+Memorial Hospital supports the intent of these requirements and the need to educate patients on the cost of healthcare services.
 However, it is important to note that these numbers do not represent what patients will actually owe after a hospital stay or other service.

 A hospital’s charges are based on its unique range of services, adoption of new medical technologies, government funding level, patient demographics, and other local and regional factors.
 There is also a difference between “charges” and “costs”:

-Charges are the full retail price for hospital or hospital outpatient services.
+• Charges are the full retail price for hospital or hospital outpatient services.

-The discount price is a lower rate that may be negotiated with payers (“contractual rate” or “allowable rate”) or with patients (“self-pay discounts”).
+• The discount price is a lower rate that may be negotiated with payers (“contractual rate” or “allowable rate”) or with patients (“self-pay discounts”).

-The final patient cost is the individual patient’s financial responsibility (your cost for services based on your benefit coverage and the discounted price).
+• The final patient cost is the individual patient’s financial responsibility (your cost for services based on your benefit coverage and the discounted price).

 Charges shown on the lists below do not represent payments or any specific/individual patient responsibility.
 Your financial responsibility will vary depending on your health insurance plan.
 Also, fees for doctor services or anesthesia administration are not reflected in this list and will be billed separately by your doctor.